 If you’re stuck or having difficulty describing your duties, an excellent resource is the D.O.T.
 (Dictionary of Occupational Titles), found online on the U.S. Department of Labor website, or check with your local library or state employment office for a copy.

 Use reverse chronological order (list the most recent first and work your way back).

 Begin the entry with the name of the completed degree or certificate.
-Following that, list the formal name of the school, the city it is located in or branch campus you attended and the state.
+Following that, list the formal name of the school, the city it is located in or the campus you attended, and the state.

 What about the year of your graduation?
 List it if you think it will work to your advantage or help you in some way.
 Otherwise, leave it off.